Baltimore Pike: Chester County

 Baltimore Pike continues through a mix of farmland and woodland with some homes and businesses, crossing the West Branch Big Elk Creek and passing to the north of the Lincoln University campus.
 The road continues into Upper Oxford Township and runs through more agricultural areas with some housing developments, coming to an intersection with PA 896.
 Baltimore Pike heads through more rural areas of with some residential development and curves to the east, crossing the East Branch Big Elk Creek into Penn Township.
-At this point, the road name becomes West Baltimore Pike and it passes between residential development to the north and farmland to the south before passing north of the former Jennersville Hospital.
+At this point, the road name becomes West Baltimore Pike and it passes between residential development to the north and farmland to the south before passing north of ChristianaCare Hospital, West Grove.
 The road heads past a few commercial establishments, reaching an intersection with PA 796 in the community of Jennersville.
 Following this intersection, West Baltimore Pike heads through farmland before heading into wooded areas with residential developments and crossing into London Grove Township.
 The road heads near more residences, crossing the Middle Branch White Clay Creek, and enters the borough of West Grove, becoming West Evergreen Street.
 Here, the road is lined with more homes and comes to an intersection with PA 841, at which point that route joins the road with the name changing to East Evergreen Street.
 This road curves to the northeast and PA 841 splits north onto Chatham Road.
 The road heads back into London Grove Township and becomes East Baltimore Pike, continuing through a mix of farms, woods, and development.
 East Baltimore Pike heads to the east and comes to an intersection with PA 41, at which point SR 3026 ends and Baltimore Pike merges onto PA 41, heading southeast as Gap Newport Pike.